chris-townsend/PP4-Kitchen_Tales/README.md

 1. Create three new folders at the top level directory - ``media``, ``static`` & ``templates``.

-2. Create a file named **Procfile** at the top level directory - ``Procfile``.
+2. Create a file named **Procfile** in the top-level directory - ``Procfile``.

     - Add the following code: ``web: gunicorn PROJ_NAME.wsgi``

 **The Procfile must live in your app’s root directory.
 It does not function if placed anywhere else.**

-*The purpose of the Procfile is a mechanism for declaring what commands are run by your application’s dynos on the Heroku platform.*
+*The purpose of the Procfile is a mechanism for declaring what command is run by your application’s dynos on the Heroku platform.*

 ***